Kiran6248/hospital_admissions_database/README.md

 Hospital admission database is an data manupulation and extraction project which interacts with Hospital admission database and show the records of patients and employees.

 ## **Database Model**
-Microsoft SQL server management studio is used for the project
+Microsoft SQL server management studio is used for the project.
+The schema for the project is developed like below.
 ![image](hospital_admissions_schema.png)